 - 1. This report from the National Rock Lobster Management Group (NRLMG) provides you with information on a wide range of matters.
-For your convenience the four recommendations contained in the report are summarised as follows: - 2.
-The NRLMG recommends that you: - a) add your endorsement to the role and function of the NRLMG (refer section 4); - b) support the establishment of a CRA 3 multi-sector stakeholder group to provide a forum to discuss and resolve issues in the fishery (refer section 9). - 3.
-The NRLMG stakeholder representatives recommend that you: - a) agree that the proposal to remove closed seasons in CRA 7 should be progressed in the October 2006 Review of Sustainability Measures and Other Management Controls (refer section 10); - b) agree that the proposal to remove the prohibition on domestic sale of concession rock lobsters in CRA 8 should be progressed in the October 2006 Review of Sustainability Measures and Other Management Controls (refer section 11): - c) note that the Ministry of Fisheries (MFish) believes these proposals should be progressed through normal Ministry priority setting processes.
+For your convenience the recommendations contained in the report are summarised as follows: - 2.
+The NRLMG recommends that you: - a) renew your endorsement of the role and function of the NRLMG - 3.
+The NRLMG stakeholder representatives recommend that you: - a) agree that the proposal to amend regulations to remove the closed season for commercial rock lobster fishing in CRA 7 should be progressed in the October view of Sustainability Measures and Other Management Controls. - b) note that MFish believes that the internal prioritisation process is the best method of determining which regulatory proposals should proceed to be included in Regulatory Review rounds. - 4.
+The NRLMG recommends that you: - a) note that stakeholder group representatives support the proposal to implement telson clipping as being a simple, cost-effective management option for rock lobster fisheries that has considerable potential to isolate, identify and reduce black market activity. - b) note that recreational stakeholder representatives may progress the telson clipping proposal as part of the Recreational Regulation Review

-INTRODUCTION TO THE 2005 ANNUAL REPORT
+INTRODUCTION TO THE 2006 ANNUAL REPORT